 On the night Bernedette Jago offered to take the secretary role.
 With the masters events now almost fully integrated within an Athletics Canterbury event, one of the major discussions on the night was how we promote Masters to the community.
 That will be the focus going forward, with the aim to create community events based at Nga Puna Wai.
 If you are interested in being involved, please let me know.

 It's that time on the year and registrations for all NON-CLUB CMA members is now due.

 CLICK HERE to find out how to register.

-This season, Athletics Canterbury are planning to implement online pre-entering to all interclub meetings.
+This season, Athletics Canterbury is planning to implement online pre-entering to all interclub meetings.
 The system is currently being created and more details will be made available ASAP.
-We will have link from thsi website to the entry process.
+We will have a link from this website to the entry process.

-Due to Nga Puan Wai being unavailable on Friday 15th November.
-This is now a two day event.
+Due to Nga Puna Wai being unavailable on Friday 15th November, this is now a two day event.
 Remember that within this meeting there will be normal Athletics Canterbury interclub events, plus the South Island Combined Events.